hannonhill/Cascade-to-Cascade-Migration-Scripts/README.md

 Group, we may need to copy its base asset factory, and so on.

 Occasionally, there are interdependencies that make it impossible to copy some assets.
-For example, an "events" Block uses the "event" Content Type, which uses the "event" Configuration Set, which includes a region that uses the "event" Block.
+For example, an "events" Content Type Index Block that indexes the "event" Content Type, which uses the "event" Configuration Set, which includes a region that contains the "event" Content Type Index Block.
 Before you can copy the Block, you have to copy the content type and configuration set, but before you can copy the Configuration Set, you need to copy the Block.

 Limitations and Known Issues:
 =============================